| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 local objects, but back ends cannot rely on this fact.
 If these nodes

-are in fact representing such destructors, CLEANUP_DECL
+are in fact representing such destructors, CLEANUP_DECL will be

-destroyed.
-Otherwise, CLEANUP_DECL
+the VAR_DECL destroyed.
+Otherwise, CLEANUP_DECL will be

-.
-In any case, the CLEANUP_EXPR
+NULL_TREE.
+In any case, the CLEANUP_EXPR is the

 expression to execute.
 The cleanups executed on exit from a scope